Cartel boss "El Mayo" Zambada Garcia pleads guilty to U.S. drug trafficking charges

 Ex-Mexican cartel leader Ismael "El Mayo" Zambada Garcia on Monday pleaded guilty to federal charges related to his role as a co-founder of the Sinaloa Cartel, including drug trafficking, gun offenses and money laundering.

-Zambada pleaded guilty to one count of racketeering conspiracy and one count of running a continuing criminal enterprise, according to the Associated Press..
+Zambada pleaded guilty to one count of racketeering conspiracy and one count of running a continuing criminal enterprise, the Justice Department said.
 He had originally pleaded not guilty, but last week federal prosecutors wrote in a court filing that he intended to change his plea.

-The AP reported that in brief remarks in Monday's hearing, Zambada apologized for his actions.
+The Associated Press reported that in brief remarks in a court hearing Monday, Zambada apologized for his actions.

 "I recognize the great harm illegal drugs have done to the people in the United States and Mexico," he said through a Spanish-language interpreter, the AP reported.
 "I apologize for all of it, and I take responsibility for my actions."